mangalpranjal/Starve-Free-Readers-Writers/README.md

 2. Resources are asked for and allocated.
 3. Writer is granted entry to critical section.
 It can now make changes in the resouce.
 4. Writer exits critical section and resources are released.

+## Main Function
+1. Initializes number of readers and writers.
+2. Initializes readers and writers thread with their respective function.
+3. Creates required number of threads.
+4. Initializes Semaphores.
+5. All threads are joined back to the parent thread.
+6. Destroys semaphores at end of execution.